Last time I shared the four phase process being followed as I get this sailboat journey underway:

 - Sailing Qualities – wind and wave performance that has a lot to do with the keel, rudder, and type of mast

-- Slow – most things happen slowly on a sailboat at 6 knots of speed or less.
-And if it broaches or gets knocked down by a wave in extreme weather, they tend to pop right back up (watch Robert Redford in All is Lost)
+- Safety – most things happen slowly on a sailboat at 6 knots of speed or less.
+And if it broaches or gets knocked down by a wave in extreme weather, they tend to pop right back up or the issue provides ample time to remedy with keen thought (watch Robert Redford in All is Lost)

 Probably three of the most fascinating resources that contributed to my understanding of all this new information includes Nike Steigar at WhiteSpotPirates, Dan and Kika at Sailing Uma, and Drake Roberts at The Real Cruising Life.
 Each has a YouTube channel as well.